 A timid swamp wallaby, Booderee National Park

-Booderee is an area which forms part of a network of sites, places and landscapes (both on land and in the water) that have helped provide generations with the knowledge and understanding of how to properly manage and live with these lands and waters.
+Booderee forms part of a network of sites, places and landscapes that have helped provide generations with the knowledge and understanding of how to properly manage and live with these lands and waters.

-Aboriginal people established camps where food and water were abundant, hunting and gathering were bountiful.
+Aboriginal people established camps where food and water were abundant and hunting and gathering were bountiful.
 The main sources of bush foods were yams, berries and native animals such as kangaroos, possums and echidnas.

 Virgin Holidays, Responsible Tourism Awards 2010

-In 2010 the Wreck Bay community made Australian history, taking out an international award in the Virgin Holidays’ Responsible Tourism Awards 2010.
-Today nearly 80 per cent of Booderee’s staff and contractors are local Indigenous people, working in the park and helping visitors connect with their culture.
+In 2010 the Wreck Bay community made Australian history, taking out an international award in the Virgin Holidays’ Responsible Tourism Awards.
+Today nearly 80% of Booderee’s staff and contractors are local Indigenous people, working in the park and helping connect visitors with their culture.